AlbionsRefuge/help.codecademy.com/published/general/troubleshooting-guide.md

 - **Tablets and mobile phones** are not fully supported.
 We recommend using a laptop or a desktop.

 #### Tried all that and still not working?
-To see if others are having the same problem as you are, check the **Q&A Forum** for your lesson.
-Look for the link in the bottom left of the lesson.
+To see if others are having the same problem as you are, check the **Q&A Forum** for your exercise.
+Look for the link in the bottom left of the exercise.